Kidney-friendly eating during the coronavirus health emergency

-Some of these delivery services, like Amazon Prime, always leave food orders outside your front door, rather than coming into your home.
-You can let other services and grocery stores know that you are high risk for coronavirus and need the driver to leave your order outside for you to pick up once they have left.
+Some of these delivery services, like Amazon Prime, always leave food orders outside your front door rather than coming into your home.
+You can let other services and grocery stores know that you are at high risk for COVID-19 and need the driver to leave your order outside for you to pick up once they have left.

 Regardless of how you get your food and supplies in, it is a good idea to wipe down items using disinfectant wipes if you have them available.
 If you do not have disinfectant wipes available, this article gives tips on how to safely clean items in your home.

-AKF’s kidney-friendly eating website, Kidney Kitchen™, has a sample grocery shopping list you can use to help you stock your pantry, freezer and refrigerator with healthy options.
-Now is also a great time to experiment with some of the more than 200 kidney-friendly recipes on Kidney Kitchen!
+AKF's kidney-friendly eating website, Kidney Kitchen®, has a sample grocery shopping list you can use to help you stock your pantry, freezer and refrigerator with healthy options.
+Now is also a great time to experiment with some of the more than 700 kidney-friendly recipes on Kidney Kitchen!
 Remember to wash your hands with soap and water for 20 seconds before preparing and eating any foods.

 If you are on dialysis, it is extremely important to keep up with your regular treatment schedule, even during the crisis, to avoid having harmful toxins build up in your body.
 Missing just one dialysis appointment can cause serious health problems, which can put you at even higher risk for COVID-19.
 If you must miss dialysis for any reason, be sure to have the foods and drinks in the 3-day emergency kidney diet on hand to help you stay as healthy as possible between treatments.